konstantinkobs/brackets-SASShints/README.md

 #SASShints (fork by Systaro)
 > Autocompletion for SASS/SCSS variables and mixins

-####!!!
-This is a fork of the original extension by [konstantinkobs](https://github.com/konstantinkobs/brackets-SASShints/issues/3) to add mixin-hinting functionality
+####This is a fork of the original extension by [konstantinkobs](https://github.com/konstantinkobs/brackets-SASShints/issues/3) to add mixin-hinting functionality

 ##### This fork and the code changes within it have been created by [DonChillow](https://github.com/DonChillow) and [Systaro](https://github.com/Systaro).